 Patrick doyle, Brightview Corporate Director of Dementia Care

 At the same time, Maryland-area Brightview Senior Living communities are raising funds by participating in several of the Alzheimer’s Association’s Walk to End Alzheimer’s®.
-Brightview associates recently participated in the walk in Ellicott City on September 22, 2018, and plan to participate in the upcoming Harford/Cecil County walk on October 6th, the Annapolis walk on October 21st, and the Baltimore walk on October 27th.
+Brightview associates recently participated in the walk in Ellicott City on September 22, 2018, the Harford/Cecil County walk on October 6th, the Annapolis walk on October 21st, and the Baltimore walk on October 27th.
 Last year, Brightview Senior Living raised $46,000 for the cause.

 “It is a very exciting time, as we work with the Alzheimer’s Association to not only raise funds for research, but to revolutionize the way we care for these unique people,” says Doyle.
 “Our financial contribution goes a long way, and as part of the panel, we will meet with key stakeholders to see what methods of care work best.
 Using this information, we will develop standards for all organizations who work with people living with dementia.”